scshiv29-dev/sudoken/README.md

 ![Sudoken Logo](./logo2.png) <!-- Replace with a link to your logo hosted on GitHub or elsewhere -->

 Sudoken is a modern and minimalist Sudoku game built as a Progressive Web App (PWA) using Next.js.
 It offers a clean interface for users to play Sudoku puzzles, along with a hint system to assist players in solving the game.
-The app is designed to work offline, providing a seamless experience on both desktop and mobile devices.
+The app is designed to work on phones , providing a seamless experience on both desktop and mobile devices.

 ## Features

 - **PWA Support**: Installable as a web app on mobile and desktop devices.
 - **Hint System**: Get hints to solve the puzzle.
 - **Multiple Difficulty Levels**: Choose from easy, medium, and hard puzzles.
-- **Offline Support**: Play the game even without an internet connection.
 - **Minimalist Design**: Clean and user-friendly UI for a smooth gaming experience.

 ## Demo